 - 19. Roadmap with the Global Fund: Working groups of the Board of UNITAID and Global Fund's PSC are working on the roadmap with the Global Fund with UNITAID and the Global Fund secretariats.
 The secretariat reported on the 11th June teleconference.
 The McKinsey team of consultants will support the work and an independent experts group will be selected to take part to this work.
 A meeting between UNITAID working group and the PSC is scheduled by mid-September and the roadmap is scheduled to be presented to both Boards before the end of the year. - 20.
-Relationship with the Islamic Development Bank: The Chair received a confirmation that the Fund to fight poverty has been launched by the Islamic Bank of Development, and that the IDB agreed to work with UNITAID on the 3 diseases.
-No technical work has started yet.

-- 21. Contact with the HCR: The secretariat informed the Board of contacts between UNITAID Chair and the High Commissioner for Refugees.
-Board members considered such contacts premature. - 22.
-Global Subsidy for ACTs: A proposal should be disseminated to the partners by the end of July.
-The expected date for the launch is November 2007.
-The position of the Global Fund and potential collaboration UNITAID / GF would need to be explored. - 23.
-UNITAID first birthday celebration: The communities proposed an initiative in order to increase awareness of UNITAID in countries such as China, India, South Africa, Russia or Mexico.
+Relationship with the IDB: The Chair received a confirmation that the Fund to fight poverty has been launched by the Islamic Bank of Development, and that the IDB agreed to work with UNITAID on the 3 diseases.
+No technical work has started yet. - 21.
+Contact with the HCR: The secretariat informed the Board of contacts between UNITAID Chair and the High Commissioner for Refugees. - 22.
+Global Subsidy: A proposal should be disseminated to the partners by the end of July.
+The expected date for the launch is November 2007. - 23.
+UNITAID first birthday celebration: The communities proposed an initiative in order to increase awareness in countries such as China, India, South Africa, Russia or Mexico.
 The Gates foundation proposed to make links with its own grantees working on visibility issues.
 The Chair asked the Secretariat to work with the Communities and other Board members to organize a special initiative for the first birthday celebration. - 24.
 Communication policy: The Executive Secretary informed Board members that a communication strategy proposal, including financing aspects, will be submitted to the next Board for decision. - 25.
 Next Board: The next Board meeting will convene on Tuesday October 9th in Geneva.